lubuntu-team/manual/source/2/2.3/2.3.1/lximage.rst

 Version
 -------
-Lubuntu ships with version 0.14.1 or lximage.
+Lubuntu ships with version 0.14.1 or LXImage.

 How to launch
 -------------
-To launch lximage from the menu :menuselection:`Graphics --> LXimage` or run
+To launch LXImage from the menu :menuselection:`Graphics --> LXimage` or run

 .. code::

    lximage-qt

 from the command line.
-The icon for lximage-qt is an orange landscape scene of a sunset.
+The icon for LXImage is an orange landscape scene of a sunset.